GUIDE TO CHOOSING AND

 My keynote speeches that focus on high performance are based on more than 10 years’ experience with pro and college athletes as well as world-class sales people.

-KEYNOTE SPEAKING AND PERSONAL COACHING CATEGORIES INCLUDE SPORTS AND BUSINESS.
+KEYNOTE SPEAKING AND PERSONAL COACHING CATEGORIES

 For me, the foundation of high performance is mental toughness.
 It is a subject I’ve spoken on for more than 15 years; everything from large audiences in arenas, tens of thousands online, and to small groups of high school athletes.